 Naropa warmly welcomes international students—we value multiculturalism, diversity, and inclusion.
 We believe that the more diverse we are, the stronger and more interesting we become.
 Naropa usually has about seventy international students at any given time, and our students represent more than thirty countries around the world.
 We're certain that you'll learn so much from your fellow students, and that they in turn will learn much from you.

-An international student is someone who is not a U.S. citizen or permanent resident.
+Please note: An international applicant is someone who is not a U.S. citizen or permanent resident.
 U.S. citizens and U.S. permanent residents should apply as domestic applicants.

-Because of the time required to process international student applications and visa paperwork, we strongly recommend that applications are submitted in full by January 15 for Summer and Fall semesters and October 15 for the spring semester.
+Because of the time required to process international student applications and visa paperwork, we strongly recommend that applications be submitted in full by January 15 for summer and fall semesters, and by October 15 for the spring semester.
 The Office of Admissions strongly recommends that applicants submit one envelope containing all of the elements of a complete application (including the letters or recommendation and the sealed official transcripts) by the priority deadline.